Unlock the key to longevity in our free guide. DOWNLOAD NOW.

 Developed with leading exercise researchers, the CAROL Bike gives you the most effective, time-efficient workout possible.
 REHIT (Reduced Exertion High-intensity Interval Training), Instant Resistance and AI make the CAROL Bike unique.

-While you might burn less calories on a stationary bike than on a treadmill, the scientifically proven REHIT workouts of the CAROL Bike are proven to burn twice as many calories per minute than jogging on a treadmill.
+While you might burn fewer calories on a stationary bike than on a treadmill, the scientifically proven REHIT workouts of the CAROL Bike are proven to burn twice as many calories per minute than jogging on a treadmill.

 Exercise bike vs. treadmill for belly fat